Remembering Martin Luther King Jr., The Advocate

 This was the first step of many for King, a leader who practiced nonviolent resistance in the face of brutal opposition.
 While many of you may have heard some of his story, some may be less familiar.
 Here is a quick rundown of his most prominent accomplishments:

-• In 1955, King led the Montgomery Bus Boycott, a 385-day-long protest where black Americans refused to ride public buses.
+• In 1955, King led the Montgomery Bus Boycott, a 385-day-long protest where Black Americans refused to ride public buses.
 The protest ended with a court ruling that ended racial segregation on Montgomery public transit.
 The protest launched King – then 26 years old – into the public eye as the leader for the Civil Rights Movement.

 • In 1957, he helped found the Southern Christian Leadership Conference.
 The organization provided a united front for nonviolent opposition against racial oppression and injustice of all forms.